Old Shoreline Historical Markers

 "This tablet marks the shoreline of San Francisco at the time of the discovery of gold in California, January 24, 1848."

-Although the gold rush is long over, there is still a rich history buried beneath San Francisco's city streets.
+Although the gold rush is long over in San Francisco, there is still a rich history buried beneath its city streets.
 To learn more about the history of the buried ships, you can visit the San Francisco Maritime Museum.
 This museum is part of the San Francisco Maritime National Historical Park.
 It is operated by the National Park Service.

 "Buried Ships in San Francisco", NPS.
 Accessed February 16th 2020. https://www.nps.gov/safr/learn/historyculture/buried-ships-in-san-francisco.htm.